etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

 * If request OID precedes the *start* OID in range, the request OID is overwritten by the *skip* OID, new request PDU is created and matched OID is put into it.
-* If request OID falls into OID range, new request PDU is created and matched OID is put into it.
+* If request OID falls into OID range (excluding *end*), new request PDU is created and matched OID is put into it.
+* If request OID equals *end*, the request OID is overwritten by the *skip* OID of the next OID range, new request PDU is created and matched OID is put into it.
 * If no range is matched, such OID is set aside by the *oidproxy* and *EndOfMibView* SNMP error is prepared for the upcoming response.
 Backend SNMP agent will never get queries for that OID.